Abra-Catastrophe!: Plot

-Timmy discovers that Bippy lost the muffin during the scuffle, and immediately after the world is returned to normal, Crocker takes a bite from the muffin and wishes he could catch a fairy.
-He obtains a butterfly net, one of the few items fairy magic has no effect on, and captures Wanda.
-Timmy, knowing that Crocker will boast about his capture to his students, hurries back to school.
-With his new-found power, Crocker terrorizes his students with a scepter holding Wanda hostage, then chases Timmy off as he transforms the world and makes himself the all-powerful magical leader.
-Word spreads to Fairy World, so Jorgen scrambles the fairies for war and symbolically destroys their homeworld's rainbow bridge to Earth.
+Unfortunately, after the world returns back to normal, Timmy and Bippy both discover that the muffin is now taken by Crocker, who then takes a bite from the muffin and wishes he could catch a fairy.
+Crocker obtains a butterfly net, one of the few items fairy magic has no effect on, and captures Wanda.
+Meanwhile, the news spreads to Fairy World, so Jorgen scrambles the fairies for war and symbolically destroys their homeworld's rainbow bridge to Earth.
+Timmy, knowing that Crocker plans to boast about his capture of Wanda to his students, hurries back to school.
+With his new-found power, Crocker terrorizes his students with a scepter holding Wanda hostage, then chases Timmy off as he transforms the world and makes himself the all-powerful magical dictator.

 Timmy arms himself with various gifts from his Fairy-versary party and, disguised as a masked hero, engages Crocker in a magical duel.
 Crocker has the upper hand until Cosmo returns with greatly improved strength from an exercise video and overpowers him.
-However, Cosmo lets his guard down and is captured as well.
+Unfortunately, Cosmo lets his guard down and is captured as well, joining Wanda in Crocker's magic scepter.
 Timmy and Crocker fight through time and space before Timmy's cover is blown.
 Realizing he cannot destroy Timmy with magic, Crocker decides to threaten his parents.
-Returning home, Timmy, now captured by Crocker, sees his parents under the mercy of his teacher and surrenders.
+Returning home, Timmy, now captured by Crocker, sees his parents under the mercy of Crocker and surrenders.
 As he reconciles with his parents, he reveals that Cosmo and Wanda are his fairy godparents, causing them to be vacuumed out of Crocker's possession back to Fairy World as Timmy broke the sacred cardinal law of Da Rules by admitting he had fairy godparents.
 With Crocker now powerless, Mr. and Mrs. Turner pummel him, knocking the muffin out of his possession.
-Timmy grabs and eats the rest of the muffin, then wishes for his godparents to return and for everything to be restored to normal.
+Timmy grabs and eats the rest of the muffin, then wishes for his godparents to return and for everything to be restored to normal, undoing Crocker's reign of tyranny.

-Back at school, Crocker attempts to convince everyone that fairies exist before being sedated and escorted to a mental institution.
-Jorgen shows up in Timmy's room, still seeking to take Cosmo and Wanda away as punishment for Timmy revealing his secret, but Timmy throws a "Forget-Me-Knob" at Jorgen's head, causing him to forget what he was doing.
+Back at school, Crocker attempts to convince everyone that fairies exist and bow down before him before being sedated and escorted to a mental institution.
+Jorgen shows up in Timmy's room, still seeking to take Cosmo and Wanda away as punishment for Timmy losing the muffin and nearly causing the destruction of the world, but Timmy throws a "Forget-Me-Knob" at Jorgen's head, causing him to forget what he was doing.
 Cosmo and Wanda then trick him into "assigning" Timmy as their godchild, then reenact their first meeting with Timmy.
 Fairy World's rainbow bridge is restored, and Crocker hears the fairies' cheers from within the institution, only for Timmy and his fairies to sedate him again.